How Much Does a Funeral Cost

 Use of Facilities and Staff

-If you hold a visitation or funeral service at the funeral home, there are usually separate charges for:
+If you hold a visitation or service at the funeral home, there are usually separate charges for facility use and staffing.
+These may include use of chapel or visitation rooms, staff support for the service, and equipment for music, video tributes, or livestreaming.

-Some families choose to hold services at a church or community building, which can change how fees are split but doesn’t always reduce total cost.
+Some families choose to hold services at a church or community building.
+That can change how fees are structured, but it doesn’t always reduce total cost—because you may still have staffing, transportation, and coordination expenses.
+The advantage is usually flexibility: you can choose a location that fits your family, faith, and budget, then customize the rest of the arrangements.

 Casket, Vault, and Burial Costs